 Live music happens Monday-Wednesday in the evening, and for those who never miss Sunday brunch, they’ve got you covered.

-This is the kind of pizza most of use dream about.
+This is the kind of pizza most of us dream about.
 Scorched perfectly in a wood-burning oven, made with seasonal ingredients from the family farm, offering a variety of wildly good toppings to choose from.
 Contrary to what some may tell you, pizza isn’t the only thing worth eating here.
 In fact, there are quite a few Italian comfort dishes done up Napa style to accompany your pie.
 Oh, and there’s wine, good wine from select estates (some only made available to Ciccio) to wash down your pizza.

 Many of the ingredients used at this rustically elegant restaurant are pulled from executive chef and owner Ernesto Martinez’s organic garden.
 Martinez uses his garden as inspiration for his dishes, which incorporate seasonal offerings with a Latin twist.
-Most dishes have an element of comfort to them unless you go for the Farmer’s Market items, which fuse fresh, crisp flavors in a variety healthful options.
+Most dishes have an element of comfort to them unless you go for the Farmer’s Market items, which offer fresh, crisp flavors in a variety of healthful options.

 Bottega is the restaurant of celebrity chef Michael Chiarello.
 Located on the historic Vintage Estates in Yountville, Bottega serves Italian fare with a refined twist.
 The name of the game here is local and artisanal and it’s apparent in every bite.
 Many of the cheeses and meats are prepared in-house and the wines are some of the best in the Valley.
-Comforting inventive dishes such as the Fettuccine Primavera – barley wilted spinach, chanterelle mushrooms, oil cured olives and lemon braised artichokes in their jus – will you have you slouching in you seat afterward, wine glass in hand, satiated in delight.
+Comforting inventive dishes such as the Fettuccine Primavera – barley wilted spinach, chanterelle mushrooms, oil cured olives and lemon braised artichokes in their jus – will you have you slouching in your seat afterward, wine glass in hand, satiated in delight.

 Oxbow’s 40,000 square foot indoor market brims with gorgeous local organic/sustainably grown produce that’s all there for the taking.
 Patrons are often found enjoying a meal from one of the many artisan cafes on the outdoor deck or along the Napa River.
 From coffee to cupcakes to wine and tacos, you’re guaranteed to find your vice.
 The market welcomes vendors from all corners of the Valley, so there is quite a diverse range of wines, produce and meats.
 The food scene here is always changing since offerings are generally seasonal, so the presentation never gets dull.